 Hi, everyone!
 I’m so excited to be here sharing a pattern with you.
 Thank You Shehla for having me here!!

 I’m Nihal Salem from Topknotch Crochet.
 I have been crocheting for almost 14 years and I have always loved to make things with my hands.
-My addiction to progress is what makes me love crochet this much.
-I love to see the transformation of a ball of yarn to a piece of crochet cloth to finally an adorable dress, a scarf or many other possible creations.
+My addiction to progress is what makes me love to crochet this much.
+I love to see the transformation of a ball of yarn to a piece of crochet cloth to finally an adorable dress, a scarf, or many other possible creations.
 One of my goals is to inspire others to create things with their hands to experience the satisfying sense of accomplishment when they finish a crochet piece.
 That’s why I started my blog.

 I share free crochet patterns for baby and adult garments and accessories as well as home decor.
 But lately I have been focusing on home decor because I am making a whole room makeover using crochet!
 And some other DIYs!!
 I already shared some patterns from my room makeover series on my blog and this wall hanging is a part of this series too!